For Legal Teams

 Deposition or trial support is scoped around the expert, the jurisdiction, and the exhibits your team needs to explain the medicine clearly.

-The cost of hedge words
+The cost of unsupported ambiguity

-What ambiguity creates
+What unsupported ambiguity creates

 Ambiguity becomes dispute